eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 ## What is this?
 I decided to start this blog as a way to share my thoughts, ideas, or anything at all.
 The topics might be pointless, useful, random, etc.
-You might say it is like a personal diary or journal, but I would not consider it as one but rather as my own brain dump, everyone else who cares might see (Judge me).
+I consider this as my own brain dump that everyone else who cares might stumble upon (Judge me).
-Also, I find this as a good way of taking a break from what I would usually do.
-To do something a bit out of place—I do not write unless I have to.
-Moreover, I also believe that writing improves articulation and communication skills.
+I also believe that having your thoughts transformed into a form of something visible or tangible improves articulation and communication skills.
 From time to time, I will be posting something new on this blog.

 ## Structure